esnext/esnext.github.io/_posts/2014-08-04-under-the-hood-what-is-an-ast.markdown

 {% endhighlight %}

 That's not too bad.
 But what does `visit` look like?
 That's left as an [exercise for the reader][visit-exercise].
 What else can you do with the `visit` function once you have it?
 What would it take to write an interpreter for some subset of JavaScript, like variables and basic math?
-The next post in this series will cover the tools esnext uses to process the AST once it's been parsed.
+The [next post][libraries] in this series will cover the tools esnext uses to process the AST once it's been parsed.

 [esnext]: https://github.com/esnext/esnext
 [esprima]: https://github.com/ariya/esprima.git
+[libraries]: {% post_url 2014-08-07-under-the-hood-libraries %}
 [parser-api]: https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API
 [visit-exercise]: http://jsbin.com/yimapo/1/edit?js,output